 abajo del árbol a la sombra.
 (Incorrect in Latin America and Spain)

-Again, due to this regional word usage, I recommend that all students go for the use of adverbs in Spain because the word use there works perfectly well in Latin American and makes more sense in terms of grouping the adverbs.
+Again, due to this regional word usage, I recommend that all students go for the use of adverbs in Spain because the word use there works perfectly well in Latin America and makes more sense in terms of grouping the adverbs.

 This means that you can group the adverbs starting with ‘a‘ (afuera, adentro, adelante, atrás, arriba, abajo) and the adverbs not starting with ‘a‘ (fuera, dentro, delante, detrás, encima, debajo) based on how they behave when followed by or following the preposition ‘de‘.